 The most sustainable building is one without windows.
 We are creating a problem and then we are solving it by creating more sustainable windows and façade.

 The most sustainable place to live in is a cave.
-But at the same time windows and façade bring in much needed air and light.
+But at the same time windows and façade bring in much-needed air and light.
 There is a symbolic modern-ness about glass façades.
 So the need of the times is to design them so that they don’t pose a threat to our already depleting resources.
-Most important thing is to design windows where they matter.
+The most important thing is to design windows where they matter.
 For Indian climate having windows on the north façade makes sense.
 Having windows on the west doesn’t make sense.
 Use of DGUs wherever required, specialty films etc. are the measures worth considering and adopting.

 – says Architect Gopinath Akalkotkar, Managing Leader, Stantec Consultants.

-In words of Mahesh Arumugam – Director, Meinhardt Façade Consultants
+In the words of Mahesh Arumugam – Director, Meinhardt Façade Consultants

-A building Façade is normally designed for minimum of 25 years and aiming up to 50 years.
-All recyclable material should be used – aluminium, Glass.
-The chemicals and coatings should be VOC free and should blend with natural environment.
+A building Façade is normally designed for a minimum of 25 years and aims for up to 50 years.
+All recyclable materials should be used – aluminium, Glass.
+The chemicals and coatings should be VOC-free and should blend with the natural environment.
 The design should keep in view the maintenance requirements that will come up in the lifespan of the façade vis-à-vis cleaning, repair for the normal wear and tear etc.

-A lot has changed in past decade in India – the client is more aware, the industry has evolved, but as the basic rule of physics say – ideal can’t be achieved.
-There are design challenges, conflicting requirements, quality cost and time balancing, problems with implementing and even if all this goes well there are performance inefficiencies.
+A lot has changed in the past decade in India – the client is more aware, and the industry has evolved, but as the basic rule of physics says – an ideal can’t be achieved.
+There are design challenges, conflicting requirements, quality cost and time balancing, problems with implementation and even if all this goes well there are performance inefficiencies.
 It is a long path to be treaded on.

 - A sustainable technical system for ventilated façades